OK-CodeClinic/alx-system_engineering-devops/0x05-processes_and_signals/README.md

-# Bash - Loops, conditions and parsing
+# Bash - Processes and Signals
-These project were done during Full Stack Software Engineering studies at ALX School to learn about bash propcess and signals.
+These project were done during Full Stack Software Engineering studies at ALX School to learn about bash processes and signals.
-In this project i started learning;**
+In this project i started learning;
 - What is a PID
 - What is a process
 - How to find a process’ PID